 Overview of Everett

-If you're interested in a West Coast lifestyle surrounded by the great outdoors, looking at Everett apartments for rent could be your next move.
-Located about 25 miles north of Seattle, Everett is an All-American city full of opportunities in aerospace, technology and service-based industries.
+If you're interested in a West Coast lifestyle surrounded by the great outdoors, Everett Washington just might be the locale you’re looking for.
+Located about 25 miles north of Seattle, Everett is an All-American city full of opportunities in aerospace, technology, and service-based industries.
 Enjoying more than 1,600 acres of beautiful parks, trails and playgrounds and nearly 50 miles of freshwater and saltwater shorelines, Everett is a great place to explore the great outdoors.
-With a population of 103,100 in this "mill town," you'll be able to experience a small-town feeling with access to more than 40 parks, trails and open spaces to explore your new surroundings.
-Everett is home to the historic Monte Cristo hotel and a large World War II shipyard along Everett Bay.
+With a population of 103,100 in this "mill town," you'll be able to experience a small-town feeling with access to more than 40 parks, trails and open spaces to explore your new surroundings

 Living in Everett, WA

 Living and working in downtown Everett allows residents to take in all that the city has to offer.
-When looking for Everett apartments for rent, consider complexes located in the heart of the city, where the Everett Transit provides access to shopping centers and restaurants are just steps away.
+When looking for apartments in Everett Washington, consider complexes located in the heart of the city, where the Everett Transit provides access to shopping centers and restaurants are just steps away.
 Much of the downtown area has been renovated and rehabilitated to pay homage to many historical landmarks.
-By living in Everett apartments in this neighborhood, you'll have ready access to the Everett Public Library and all of the public art located down Colby Avenue, as well as historic City Hall.
-If you want to take a spin on your bicycle, the city offers ample paths located around the perimeter of the city.

 If downtown living isn't an option, explore local neighborhoods including Port Gardner, Glacier View and Lowell, all less than two miles away from downtown Everett.
 These neighborhoods will offer a quiet, more outdoorsy type of lifestyle while still being close to the many amenities the city provides to those living in apartments in Everett.